Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 Warning: So long as you’re in Build Mode, anything you create can be undone at no cost to yourself.
 As soon as you leave Build Mode, though, your creations will stick, and you’ll have to spend extra money removing or replacing what you don’t like.
 Stay in Build Mode until you’re satisfied with your creation.
 Use the Undo and Redo buttons at the top of the screen liberally.

-Stocking Your House
+3. Stock Your Sims House

 You now have a bare-bones structure within which your Sims may dwell.
 That’s all well and good, but your Sims need more than empty rooms.
 They need… stuff.
 Lots of stuff.
 There are two ways to buy said stuff:

 Check out the Styled Rooms section of the menu.
 These prebuilt rooms contain a variety of items that are important to the survival and prosperity of your Sims.
 Click on any of these items and you can place them in your house.